consolidation/site-process/README.md

 #### Local
 Runs the command on the local system.

-## Symfony 4

-The Symfony Process component has different typehints in the parameters of several APIs in Symfony 4 than Symfony 3 does.
-This is due to the fact that Symfony 4 requires PHP 7.1.3 or later, which supports a number of typehints not permitted in earlier PHP versions.
-This difference is minor for most clients, but presents problems for code that subclasses Process, as it is not possible to be compatible with both the Symofny 3 and the Symfony 4 typehints at the same time.

-In the future, Symfony 4 will be supported in this library on a separate branch.

 ## Running the tests

 The test suite may be run locally by way of some simple composer scripts: